 In May 2009, Great Plains Energy issued \$287.5 million of Equity Units.
 Equity Units, each with a stated amount of \$50, initially consist of a 5% undivided beneficial interest in \$1,000 principal amount of 10.00% subordinated notes due June 15, 2042, and a purchase contract requiring the holder to purchase the Company's common stock by June 15, 2012 (the settlement date).
 Each purchase contract obligates the holder of the purchase contract to purchase, and Great Plains Energy to sell, no later than June 15, 2012, for \$50 in cash, newly issued shares of the Company's common stock equal to the settlement rate.
 The purchase contracts may be settled earlier at the option of the holder subject to certain conditions, including but not limited to, the occurrence of a fundamental change (as defined in the agreement) at least 20 business days prior to June 15, 2012.
-The settlement date.
-The applicable market value of the Company's common stock at the settlement date.
-The applicable market value will be measured by the average of the closing price per share of the Company's common stock on each of the 20 consecutive trading days ending on the third trading day immediately preceding June 15, 2012.
+The settlement rate will vary according to the applicable market value of the Company's common stock on each of the 20 consecutive trading days ending on the third trading day immediately preceding June 15, 2012.
 The settlement rate will be applied to the 5,750,000 Equity Units at the settlement date to issue a number of common shares determined as described in the following table.

-Applicable Settlement rate Market value market value (in common shares) per Equity Unit ^(a) \$16.80 or greater 2.9762 to 1 Greater than \$50 per Equity Unit \$16.80 to \$14.00 \$50 divided by the applicable market value to 1 Equal to \$50 per Equity Unit \$14.00 or less 3.5714 to 1 Less than \$50 per Equity Unit
+Applicable Settlement rate Market value per Equity Unit ^(a) market value (in common shares) \$16.80 or greater 2.9762 to 1 Greater than \$50 per Equity Unit \$16.80 to \$14.00 \$50 divided by the applicable market value to 1 Equal to \$50 per Equity Unit \$14.00 or less 3.5714 to 1 Less than \$50 per Equity Unit

-^(a) Assumes that the market price of the Company's common stock on June 15, 2012, is the same as the applicable market value.
+^{a)} Assumes that the market price of the Company's common stock on June 15, 2012, is the same as the applicable market value.